skemper/www.jhu-oose.com/toolbox/index.md

 ![SQLite](sqlite.png){:width="600"}
 </figure>

-**What it is.** When we turn the server off, it *forgets* all the Java objects that existed in memory.
+**What is it.** When we turn the server off, it *forgets* all the Java objects that existed in memory.
 If the application data was stored in those objects only, it would be lost.
 A DBMS persists the application data across server runs.
 Also, a database preserves data integrity and consistency, for example, it may enforce the constraint that all users in your application must have a phone number.

 **Our Choice.** Typically a web application would use a DBMS with a client–server architecture (this is a client–server architecture with respect to the DBMS, in which the DBMS is the server and the application server is actually the client).
 The most popular DBMS with a client–server architecture is [PostgreSQL](https://www.postgresql.org).
 A client–server architecture scales better, particularly when multiple server components need to communicate with a central DBMS.
 But in this course we prefer SQLite precisely because it is serverless: the database is just stored in a regular file, which makes SQLite easier to install and manage.
 But there are some issues with [deploying SQLite to Heroku](#platform-heroku), and if you want to avoid them, you have to switch to PostgreSQL.

-**Where to Get it.** Add `org.xerial:sqlite-jdbc` as a dependency—the [build system](#build-system-gradle) takes care of the rest.
+**Where to Get it.** Add `org.xerial:sqlite-jdbc` as a dependency — the [build system](#build-system-gradle) takes care of the rest.
 This Java library contains not only the driver that the server needs to connect to SQLite, but also SQLite itself.

 **How to Learn it.** Manage SQLite with the database tools in the [IDE](#integrated-development-environmentide-intellijidea).
 In your application, the server communicates with SQLite using a language called Structured Query Language (SQL).
 If you’re new to SQL, start with this [course](https://www.codecademy.com/learn/learn-sql).
 Once you understand SQL, you must learn some things particular to SQLite, which you may find in [the documentation](https://www.sqlite.org/docs.html).
 In particular, learn about [SQLite’s data types and its dynamic type system](https://www.sqlite.org/datatype3.html), and [the particularities of SQLite’s SQL dialect](https://www.sqlite.org/lang.html).